krtab/agnos/README.md

 ## Archlinux AUR package

 Agnos is available in the [AUR](https://aur.archlinux.org/packages/agnos).
 You can install it using: `yay -S agnos`.

+## Packaging on other systems

+If you have packaged agnos for another system, feel free to open a PR to add it to the list.

 ## Building